 This is a strategic move by gaming operators who place their pokie machines in lower income communities as they know they will see a bigger flow of traffic to their pokies.
 This is because Australians have taken on the mentality over the years that they can get lucky and change their financial problems overnight with a big win playing the pokies.

-Offshore casino operators continue to target Australians by offering them lucrative online bonuses which generally include either free casino credits or free spins that allows them to try out different pokies from the comfort of their own homes.
+Offshore casino operators continue to target Australians by offering them lucrative online bonuses which generally include either free casino credits or free spins that allows them to try out different free pokies from the comfort of their own homes.
 Since winning at a pokie machine is based purely on luck, Aussie gamblers tend to gravitate towards the pokies as it is easy to play whether online and at a casino.

 Older Generation Like Betting On Races